 - The Krishna Janam Bhoomi Mandir

-Spirtual is the word that comes to mind when we think of the Krishna Janam Bhumi Mandir.
+Spiritual is the word that comes to mind when we think of the Krishna Janam Bhumi Mandir.
 According to the Mahabharata, the eighth incarnation of Lord Vishnu was born in a prison cell where his parents were trapped in by Uncle Kansa.
 The prison cell, luckily exists as it is, even today and has been turned into a worship place for everyone to see and get blessed.
 According to the local priests, they recommend worshippers to visit during the festival of Holi and Janmashtami.
 The visit to Mathura temples is incomplete without visiting the Krishna Janam Bhoomi Mandir.

 Best Months to Visit: February/March and August/September